lzgabel/zdb/README.md

 zdb state list --path=<pathToDatabase>
 ```

-This can be more fine-tuned and a specific column family can be given, such that only key-value pairs are printed to the
+This can be more fine-tuned, and a specific column family can be given, such that only key-value pairs are printed to the
 console.

-For example, to see all processes
+For example, to see all processes.

 ```
 $ zdb state --path=<pathToDatabase> list -cf PROCESS_CACHE